FaZeIlLuMiNaTi/GTA5-Steam-Epic-Symlinker/README.md

 # This will save you nearly 90GB of disk space (GTA5 via Steam and Epic Games from one installation)

 # Please read through the script and instructions so you know what it's doing.
-It runs as Administrator and could potentially cause issues in your Steam/Epic Games libraries if not ran properly.
+This script could potentially cause issues in your Steam/Epic Games libraries if not ran properly.
 I take no responsibility for any data loss.

 # Requirements
  * GTA 5 purchased on Steam and Epic Games